2010 Ukrainian presidential election: Background

-In Ukraine, the previous two presidential first-round ballots have traditionally occurred in October.
+In Ukraine, the previous two presidential first-round ballots had traditionally occurred in October.

 According to the Constitution of Ukraine, regular elections of the President of Ukraine are held on the last Sunday of the last month of the fifth year of the term of authority of the President of Ukraine.
-In the event of pre-term termination of authority of the President of Ukraine, elections of the President of Ukraine are held within ninety days from the day of termination of the authority.
+In the event of pre-term termination of authority of the President of Ukraine, elections of the President of Ukraine are held within ninety days from the day of the president's office falling vacant.

-Early presidential elections can be held in case of presidential resignation, ill-health, impeachment or death.
+Early presidential elections can be held in case of a president's resignation, ill-health, impeachment or death.

 The President of Ukraine is elected by the citizens of Ukraine for a five-year term, on the basis of universal, equal and direct suffrage, by secret ballot.

 A candidate seeking election must be a citizen of Ukraine who has attained the age of thirty-five, has the right to vote, has resided in Ukraine for the past ten years prior to the day of elections, and has command of the state language as required by Article 103 of Ukraine's Constitution.

 On 1 April 2009, the Verkhovna Rada designated 25 October 2009, as the date for the first round of voting.
 Within a week, President Yushchenko filed an appeal with the Constitutional Court against Verkhovna Rada's 25 October date.
 The President's appeal argued that his inauguration on 23 January 2005, was the commencement of his five-year term of office and as such the next presidential election must be set for the last Sunday before 23 January 2010, in accordance with Article 103.

 On 13 May 2009, the court ruled in Yushchenko's favor, striking out the 25 October date for the elections.
 On 14 May 2009, the Party of Regions leader Viktor Yanukovych stated that the presidential elections should now be held on 17 January 2010.

 On 23 June 2009, the Parliament rescheduled the date for the election for Sunday, 17 January 2010, with 399 lawmakers out of 442 lawmakers registered in the session hall voted "for" the resolution "On appointing of regular election of President of Ukraine".

 Minister of Internal Affairs Yuriy Lutsenko said on 21 September 2009 that he believes that the lists of voters at this presidential election will be more qualitative and more "clear" than it was at previous elections because "double names" were removed from the list.
 The same day the Party of Regions complained about a lot of mistakes in that list and that the number of voters fell in the Southern Ukraine and Eastern Ukraine and increased by 0.5–1% in Western Ukraine.
 It is the first time the state register of voters will be used in a Ukrainian election.